 - Signs were posted at places where trespassers were most likely to enter.

 Fighting Criminal Trespass Charges in North Carolina

 Have you been arrested for criminal trespassing in North Carolina?
 If so, it is important to speak with an experienced criminal defense attorney as soon as you can.
 The prosecution will immediately get to work on building a solid case against you.
 The sooner you contact an attorney, the sooner we can get to work on your defense.
 At Caulder & Valentine, our North Carolina trespassing attorneys will thoroughly investigate your alleged crime and fight to minimize the consequences of your arrest.
-Call us today to request a free consultation and learn more.
+Call us today to request a consultation and learn more.